Gordon Achtermann, CFP®

 After graduating from Duke University with a degree in Economics, I took a job at Waddell & Reed Financial Advisors.
 We offered a “free” financial plan to potential clients as an entrée to selling our mutual funds and insurance.
 While I loved helping people sort out their questions and planning their future, commission-only sales was not for me.
 Throughout my subsequent 27-year career at Freddie Mac, I hoped I would one day return to my first career love, but the industry would have to change before I would be comfortable getting back in the business of financial planning.

 In the meantime, I often found myself pleasantly engaged giving free advice to colleagues who needed help.
 I got married, had two beautiful children and got an MBA in night school along the way.
 I managed to build a very healthy balance sheet for our family on our modest salaries — in spite of having one or both kids in private school for most of their early years and residing in a city with a high cost of living.

-My goal at Your Best Path Financial Planning is to provide high-quality, accessible fiduciary financial planning to individuals and families from all walks of life.
+My goal at Your Best Path Financial Planning is to provide high-quality, accessible fiduciary financial planning to individuals and families from across America and from all walks of life.
 My vision is now real as we offer solid financial advice without requiring minimum asset or net-worth levels.
 The passion, life experience, and knowledge I bring to the table will serve you well as we figure out how to get you on your distinct best path to financial security and independence.